Entropies and Poisson boundaries of random walks on groups with rapid decay: Introduction

-After the aforementioned study of the Lyapunov exponent and the Avez entropy, we introduce a new asymptotic quantity associated with a $\mu$-random walk.
+In the final section (Section \ref{S:convolution entropy}), we introduce a new asymptotic quantity associated with a $\mu$-random walk.
 Instead of looking at the asymptotic behaviour of the spectral radius of $\mu$ in weighted $L^p$-spaces, we consider the spectral radius in the space $\mathrm{PF}_p(G)$ of $p$-pseudofunctions on $G$, which is defined as the norm closure in $B(\ell^p(G))$ of the image of the left-regular representation $\lambda_p : \ell^1(G) \to B(\ell^p(G))$.
 The crucial difference here comes from the fact that the space of $p$-pseudofunctions captures information about the group law directly, through the left-regular representation. \begin{defn} Let $\mu$ be a probability measure on $G$ with finite Shannon entropy (see Section \ref{subsec:entropyrw} for the definition).
 The \textbf{convolution entropy} $c(G,\mu)$ of the $\mu$-random walk on $G$ is defined as